Date of publication: 5 December 2014

 – Recently, the Supreme Court of Ukraine when considering the bankruptcy case of Sumykhimprom ruled on the powers of insolvency officer.
 How can you comment on it?

 – It without exaggeration is a very interesting, precedent decision in terms of law enforcement practice.
 Indeed, also at my initiative, external administrator decided to waive some loan agreements that drove the company into a dead end, because rates at 40% per annum may pay probably only the business of drug trafficking, but not fertilizer production business.
-The whole chain of economic courts confirmed the validity of our position, but the SCU decided otherwise and currently such actions are recognized inconsistent with law.
+The whole chain of commercial courts confirmed the validity of our position, but the SCU decided otherwise and currently such actions are recognized inconsistent with law.
 After declaration of such decision more than 300 million hryvnias additional interest on loans were accrued on the enterprise that I represented.
 To liquidate and destroy, as they say, a bad thing is simple enough.
 The creditors’ committee of Sumykhimprom could proceed directly to the liquidation and sell the plant in parts long ago.
 However, the challenge is to preserve the complex for the state, the Sumy community and families of five thousand employees.
 Surely, we suspect corruption in the above enslaving loans and assume that the legislator envisaged the possibility of waiver of agreements exactly for such cases.
 The SCU took a different position, which is not “in the spirit of the law”, but we are obliged to respect the viewpoint of the SCU.
 At present, the only way to change the situation is to amend the legislation.
 It is not just a problem of Sumykhimprom, the whole branches of economy were made bankrupt in such a way.
 The Parliament has to find a balance between the interests of banks, which, obviously, must be protected, and the interests of other creditors and the debtor itself.
 It is impossible to divert the company from crisis without giving it the chance to get rid of the bondage of debt load.
 That is why I am confident that these changes to the legislation would be useful and timely.

 – What other legislative changes “time is ripe for”?